 New Scientific Report Documents the Impacts of Mercury Pollution on Adirondack Loons

 Albany, NY–An extensive study of New York’s Adirondack loon population has revealed that mercury contamination can lead to population declines of the iconic bird.
-The research effort was a joint project between the New York State Energy Research and Development Authority (NYSERDA), the Biodiversity Research Institute (BRI) and the Wildlife Conservation Society (WCS).
+The research effort was a joint project between the New York State Energy Research and Development Authority (NYSERDA), the Biodiversity Research Institute (BRI) and the (WCS).

 Common Loons are widely-recognized symbols of northern wilderness and indicators of aquatic health.
 To understand their popularity with the public, all you need to do is here their “wail call.”